a collection of infected material (pus) due to a bacterial infection in the center of a tooth

 sockets in the jaw in which the roots of teeth are held

-procedure performed to remove an infection and seal the root end of a tooth
+procedure performed to remove an infection and to seal the root end of a tooth

-a brief procedure that removes a small piece of living tissue from an area of concern in the body
+a brief procedure that removes a small piece of living tissue from an area of concern in your body

 a set of one or more false teeth supported by a metal framework, used to replace one or more missing teeth.
 Bridges may be fixed or removable.

 a decayed portion of a tooth

 a common birth defect in which a baby's mouth and facial tissue do not form properly.
 Normally, the tissues that make up the lip and palate fuse together in the second and third months of pregnancy.
 But, in babies with a cleft lip and cleft palate, the fusion never takes place or is incomplete, leaving an opening (cleft).